Ijaz-M1/Cafe_ETL/README.md

   1. AWS account with appropriate IAM roles.
   2. Redshift cluster created with the necessary tables (orders, branches, products, orders_details).
-  3. An S3 buckets created for deploying a CloudFormation stack and an S3 bucket for storing CSV file uploads.
+  3. An S3 bucket created for deploying a CloudFormation stack and an S3 bucket for storing CSV file uploads.

 ## S3 Bucket
 A deployment bucket is required to store a CloudFormation template file that is used to create a CloudFormation stack which specifies the following AWS resources required to build an ETL pipeline: